NextronSystems/thor-manual/core/flags.rst

 --score-warning <score>

-           Set the minimum score for classifying a finding as a warning.
+           Set the minimum score for classifying an assessment as a warning.

            Default:
              60